zincbase/zincdb/docs/Getting started.md

 ## Some notes on the use of promises and async/await

-This guide, as well as the [API Reference](https://github.com/zincbase/zincdb/blob/master/docs/API%20Reference.md) heavily rely on ES2015 and ES2016 features like [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
+This guide, as well as the [API Reference](https://github.com/zincbase/zincdb/blob/master/docs/API%20Reference.md) heavily relies on ES2015 and ES2016 features like [arrow functions](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) and [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).
 It is highly recommended to use a transpiler like [TypeScript](http://typescriptlang.org) or [Babel](https://babeljs.io/) to make the library as easy and convenient to use as possible, while still maintaining support for older browsers.
 To enable support for promises on older browsers, the library is internally bundled with a polyfill (based on [es6-promise](https://github.com/stefanpenner/es6-promise)) and will install it globally and in its web workers if needed.

 ## Initializing the library